jdagdelen/hyperDB/README.md

 pip install hyperdb-python
 ```

-## Optional Dependencies For locally embedding
+## Optional dependency for locally embedding

 If you want to use Hugging Face models with this package, you need to install the `sentence-transformers` package: